andrewkember/dev.kemli/content/posts/2021-03-pancakes.md

 <!-- Make separate lists work-->

-* Add the water, sugar and citric acid mix to the large mixing bowl and combine.
+* Add the water and sugar mix to the large mixing bowl and combine.
 * Consistency should be like thick double cream.
 * Do not over mix.